Ibrahim-Maiga/Flypto-Prototype/README.md

-Flypto

-Overview
+### Overview

-Flypto is an innovative automated cryptocurrency trading platform designed to leverage advanced machine learning models and real-time sentiment analysis.
-The platform aims to optimize profitability by eliminating emotional biases and continuously adapting to new data, providing a competitive edge in the volatile cryptocurrency market.
+Flypto Lite is a lightweight version of Flypto that is currently in development.
+Flypto is an innovative automated cryptocurrency trading platform that utilizes advanced machine learning models and real-time sentiment analysis.
+The platform's goal is to enhance profitability by removing emotional biases and constantly adjusting to new data, offering a competitive advantage in the volatile cryptocurrency market.

-Features
+### Features
 AI-Powered Trading: Flypto uses sophisticated algorithms to analyze market trends and execute trades based on predictive models.
 Real-Time Sentiment Analysis: Integrates sentiment analysis from social media, news, and other sources to gauge market sentiment and make informed trading decisions.
-Dynamic Risk Management: Implements automated risk management strategies to protect against market volatility.
 User-Friendly Interface: Designed to be accessible for both novice and experienced traders with customizable trading strategies.

-Repository Structure
+### Repository Structure

-The Flypto repository is organized into the following directories:
+The Flypto Lite repository is organized into the following directories:

 AWS-lambda-fetch-crypto-price: Contains AWS Lambda functions for fetching real-time cryptocurrency prices from various exchanges.